vcheplygina/cats-scans/src/README_subproject2.md

-## Subproject 1 - Dataset similarities
+## Subproject 2 - Dataset similarities

 ### Project abstract
-The aim of this paper is to investigate the relation between the performance of a transfer learned model and the similarity of the source- and target datasets.
-In order to study this, medical as well as non-medical datasets were analyzed by means of different types of meta-features, experts- and statistical meta-features respectively.
+The aim of this project is to investigate the relation between the performance of a transfer learned model and the similarity of the source- and target datasets.
+In order to do this, medical as well as non-medical datasets were analyzed by means of different types of meta-features, experts- and statistical meta-features respectively.
 Combining experts’ input and statistical measures has, as known so far, not  been done yet and has the goal of getting a broader knowledge of the relation between dataset characteristics and model performance.
 It could also expose the potential of human judgement in (source) dataset selection as opposed to statistical measures.
 The experts meta-features are based on answers to a questionnaire about the datasets filled in by experts, whereas the latter are based on statistical measures of the image histograms.
 From these results, the Euclidean distance is determined for different combinations of source- and target datasets.
 These distances, which are a measure of the similarity between two datasets, are then compared to the AUC score of the model.
 The results show no correlation between similarity, based on either one of the two types of meta-features, and the performance of the model.

 <!-- TABLE OF CONTENTS -->